 How to build the "datalink" cable required for "RVF Honda" 2-player link mode?

-Note: This is currently untested.
-The picture looks like it's from the original docs, but no successful first hand experience has been reported yet.
+Note: The Amiga-to-Atari connection is currently untested, no successful first hand experience has been reported yet.
 (No unsuccessful either.)

 To play motorcycle racing game "RVF Honda" in 2-player link mode, a special "Data Link" cable is required, that connects two Amigas' (or Atari STs') parallel ports.